Adrenal Insufficiency (Addison Disease)

 You will need to take hormones to replace those that your adrenal glands are not making.
 That mainly means cortisol.

 Addison disease can be deadly.
 Treatment often starts with IV (intravenous) fluids and medicines called corticosteroids.
 You may take these medicines by mouth or by IV.
 You may have to take them for the rest of your life.
-You may also need to take other medicines (fludrocortisones).
+You may also need to take other medicines (mineralocorticoids, such as fludrocortisone).
 These can help keep your body's sodium and potassium levels normal.
+Don't suddenly stop taking any medicines you are taking for other reasons (such as inhaled steroids for asthma) without talking with your provider.
+This is because your adrenal glands will not be able to make cortisol right away.

 What are possible complications of adrenal insufficiency?